Call Attorney Marni Jo Snyder 24 Hours / 7 Days:

 • Someone with three or more drunk driving convictions

-• Those who are mentally incompetent or who were involuntarily committed to a mental health facility
+• Those who are mentally incompetent or who were involuntarily committed to a mental institution or health facility

 • A person who has a Protection from Abuse Order (PFA) taken against them